As a Qualified Dog Trainer in Wimborne I teach you the techniques so you can work with your dog to achieve the goals.

 I have been accepted to train as a Pet Gun-Dog Instructor under the guidance of a well respected trainer.

 I have a particular interest in Springer Spaniels, Labradors and other gun dog breeds and some of the issues they bring with them.
 Sometimes it’s just a case of meeting their special needs to see a big change in their behaviour.
 It was through this passion that I setup the Training Facility.
+Even though the training centres are at Morden and Lytchett Matravers if you live in Wimborne and surrounding areas I can help you with your gun dog breed.

 Please Note: In order to comply with the law and my insurance I cannot take on cases where the dog has shown any aggression towards people or other dogs.
 I am happy to review a dog who is nervous of other dogs, but has not shown any aggression.
 I can refer you to a specialist who would be able to advise you